Share this publication

 The Rio Samba parades also known as the desfiles are the absolute highlight of the Rio Carnival and known as the Greatest Show on Earth!
 Rio Carnival goes big on everything!
 Except maybe the skimpy carnival costumes worn by the Brazilian women, and nothing highlights this more than the Rio Samba Parades.

 The parades are a result of a years’ worth of hard work, dedication and passion.
 They feature giant 20m floats, dazzling costumes and 60,000 performers.
 Each Samba School sings and dances to a packed stadium of 90,000 screaming spectators.
-All whilst under the intense scrutiny of the judges, with the goal of being crowned the Best Rio Samba School of 2019.
+All whilst under the intense scrutiny of the judges, with the goal of being crowned the Best Rio Samba School.

 ▷ The Blocos – Rio Carnival Street Parties